 Janet “How fascinating!.
 How can you tell a female papaya tree from a male “

-DH ” The female has larger and sweeter smelling flowers that are clustered on the trunk just below the leaves.
+Diane ” The female has larger and sweeter smelling flowers that are clustered on the trunk just below the leaves.
 Each has a swollen base containing the ovum (egg) with a tube reaching out from the petals – a kind of floral vagina (the stigma) – waiting for an insect to land with pollen (sperm from the male flower) on top of the tube that travels down to fertilize the egg at the base.
 That fertilized ovum becomes the fruit.

 Janet “So the flowers come first and then the fruit?”

-DH “That’s right.
+Diane “That’s right.
 But there’s one more interesting thing about the sex lives of papayas.
 In certain seasons. in certain weather, the male becomes hermaphroditic and may produce fruit that, I have to say, look a lot like testicles” And who said gardening was boring?

 Male ‘testicular’ papaya fruit

-DH “And its not only the sex life of the papaya that is interesting.
+Diane “And it’s not only the sex life of the papaya that is interesting.
 The nutmeg Myristica fragrans is also dioecious.
 These days the growers make more money from selling advanced, rooted seedlings for plantations in Papua than from the dried seed.
 On our walk in the nutmeg forest this morning I asked our guide how he could tell apart the young male and female trees of similar age – because they want the females that produce the fruit and not the males.
 His reply” Oh, Ibu, he said with a smile, it’s just like us – girls reach puberty before boys – girl trees besar (big), boy trees kecil (small)”